MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-personalize-views.md

 2. In the **Monitoring** workspace, right-click the view that you want to personalize and then select **Personalize view**.
 The **Personalize view** dialog displays with the default settings of the view.

 3. In **Columns to display**, click to place a check next to the property that you want to display in your view.
 You can also click to remove any checkmarks set by the original view.
-In the **Sort columns by** box, click the dropdown arrow to choose a property by which you want to sort the monitored objects in your view, and select **OK**.
+In the **Sort columns by** box, select the dropdown arrow to choose a property by which you want to sort the monitored objects in your view, and select **OK**.

     > [!NOTE]
     > In a state view, the option to sort by groups isn't available.
 This option is available in other view types, such as the alert view and event view.